jalapeno/SRv6_dCloud_Lab/lab_4/lab_4-guide.md

 ```
 Note, this shortest path result is based purely on hop count.

-The graphDB allows us to run a 'weighted traversal' based on any metric or other piece of meta data in the graph:
+The graphDB allows us to run a 'weighted traversal' based on any metric or other piece of meta data in the graph.
+Graph traversal query for the lowest latency path:
 ```
 for v, e in outbound shortest_path 'sr_node/2_0_0_0000.0000.0001' TO 'unicast_prefix_v4/10.107.1.0_24_10.0.0.7' sr_topology OPTIONS {weightAttribute: 'latency' } return  { prefix: v.prefix, name: v.name, sid: e.srv6_sid, latency: e.latency }